 You can begin your data collection by asking the tool to search on keywords or the URL’s of competitors.
 I picked the keywords “memory foam mattress” to begin my project.

 I inserted my keyword phrase (1.) “memory foam mattress”, selected the country I wanted to target my results from (2.), added the name of my site so the report would show who was linking to my domain (3.) and set up a new file (4.)

-Here’s what came back after a 90 second wait:
+Here’s what came back after a 90-second wait:

 Over 20,000 results were returned as potential prospects, what you see highlighted in pink are links using the nofollow attribute.
-The results were seperated by “Strategies” (left column) or link type, this helps categorize the large amount of information returned and allows for further filtering.
+The results were separated by “Strategies” (left column) or link type, this helps categorize the large amount of information returned and allows for further filtering.

 I decided to select “News media” since it had the largest number of potential prospects (2774) and is one of my favorite categories to work in.
 I set the Filter option to return links using the term “mattress” in the anchor so I’d have a more focused set of results to work with.

 In the first ten results returned for “News Media”, only one was a news outlet reporting on mattresses.
 Eight of the results were directories (see image above) and one result was comment spam using the term “mattresses” as a username.